induktio/thinker/Readme.md

 Installation
 ------------
 1. Extract the files to Alpha Centauri game folder.
+Alphax.txt changes are optional.
 2. Check the Changelog for release notes.
 3. Change configuration from thinker.ini or just use the defaults.
-4. Start the game from terranx_mod.exe
+4. Start the game from terranx_mod.exe.
-5. Mod version/build date should now be visible in the game version menu (Ctrl+F4).
-If it is not displayed, Thinker is not correctly loaded.
+5. Press ALT+T to open Thinker's options menu.
+Other option is to check that mod version/build date is visible in the game version menu (Ctrl+F4).
+6. If none of those options display mod version, Thinker is incorrectly installed.

 Other mods